Flowtask-ai/pdd-cursor-template/USAGE_GUIDE.md

 #### Step 2: Generate PRP

-Use the command from `PRPs/commands/generate-prp.md`:
+Use the command from `PDD/PRPs/commands/generate-prp.md`:

 ```
-Generate a PRP following the project rules, taking as reference PRDs/new-bc-user-management.md and examples in examples/.
+Generate a PRP following the project rules, taking as reference PDD/PRDs/new-bc-user-management.md and patterns in .cursor/rules/pattern-examples/.
 The PRP should include:

 1. System architecture
 2. File structure